saikirangurijal/cloudcentersuite/Content/Networking/Infoblox/README.md

              - "dns_server_list": Set the Dns Server List.
              - "exclude_from_ipam" : To Exclude these given networks from ipam.
 Must match the networkId For example: ['apps-201', 'apps-202', 'VM Network']

+   Step 5 : Open  ipamdealloc folder.

-   Step 4 : Open deallocinfoipam.py file in ipamdealloc folder and change the below settings based on infoblox ipam setup configuration settings,
+   Step 6 : Open config.json file and change the below settings based on infoblox ipam setup configuration settings,

              - "wapi_version" : Infoblox Version
                      For example: 2.3.1